shaniber/pathfinder_characters/Lighthouse Kid.md

 			Effect: A flame, equivalent in brightness to a torch, springs forth from an object that you touch.

+		False Life (Necromancy)
+			Saves: 	DC:
+			Casting: 1 standard action
+			Duration: 7 hours or until discharged; see text
+			Range: Personal
+			Components: V, S, M
+			SR:
+			Effect: You harness the power of unlife to grant yourself a limited ability to avoid death.
+While this spell is in effect, you gain temporary hit points equal to 1d10 + 1 per caster level (maximum +10).
+			Target: You

 		Flaming Sphere (Evocation)
 			Saves: Reflex negates
 			DC: 18